davingaier/bitwealth-lth-pvr/docs/Customer_Portal_Build_Plan.md

   - Exchange Fees: "R 890.00 (72%)"
   - BitWealth Fees: "R 344.50 (28%)"
   - Fees as % of NAV: "0.98%"
+  -- [Dav: we will need to figure out the best way to show fees because BTCUSDT transactions incur fees in BTC but USDTZAR conversions incur fees in USDT.
+Maybe we can show both separately?]

 ##### C. Transactions Tab (`#transactions`)
 - **Filter Controls**